Nekmo/amazon-dash/README.rst

      :alt: Requirements Status

+**Your Amazon-dash buttons can be bricked after December 31st.
+Go to section 5 to read more.**

 Python Amazon Dash
 ##################
 Hack your Amazon Dash to run what you want.
 Without welders.
 For the entire family.